SYNchroACK/intelmq/docs/proposal.md

 ### Description

-The start command will start normally a bot configured as continuous run mode and for a bot configured as scheduled run mode it will put an entry on crontab ready to be trigger by Crontab on scheduled time defined on bot configuration.
-This means that start command for scheduled bots could be called `intelmqctl schedule` and the opposite `intelmqctl unschedule`, however, having one command for all run modes types can be simplified with the following principle:
+The start command if bot configured as:
+* `continuous` run mode will execute the bot immediately.
+* `scheduled` run mode will add an entry on crontab in order to be trigger by Crontab on `schedule_time` parameter defined on bot configuration.

+The reason why intelmqctl has only one command action (`start`) for both run modes is for simplicity and following this definition:
-* intelmqctl start will start (now or scheduling) a bot accordingly to the bot configuration (continuous or scheduled run mode) without the user needs to use different commands.
+* `intelmqctl start` command (without flags) will always execute a bot ACCORDINGLY to the bot runtime configuration (continuous or scheduled run mode) without the user using different commands for each run mode.

+#### Specific flags

+* `--oneshot`: this flag will execute the bot now and process successfully one message and then exit.
+This action MUST NOT take into account `run_mode`.

+* `--foreground`: this flag will execute the bot in foreground, showing the logs in the terminal window.

 ### Internal Procedure